Florida's most famous cheerleader, Mr. Two Bits, dies at 97

 GAINESVILLE, Fla.
 (AP) — The University of Florida's most famous cheerleader has died.

-The school announced George Edmondson Jr.'s death on Thursday, two days after his passing.
-Edmondson was better known as Mr. Two Bits while riling up crowds at Florida home games for 60 years.
+George Edmondson Jr., better known as Mr. Two Bits while riling up crowds at Florida home games for 60 years, died Tuesday at age 97, the school announced Thursday.

+Edmondson officially retired from his role after the 2008 season.
+He never attended Florida but was named an honorary alumnus in 2005.

 Edmondson first performed his "Two Bits" cheer in 1949.
 He was in the stands at Florida Field when fans booed the Gators as they took the field for the season opener against the Citadel.
 An insurance agent from Tampa, Edmondson decided to cheer and encouraged others to join him.